satra/NiPyPe-Paper/nipype_paper.rst

-An Interface definition consists of: (a) input parameters, their types (e.g., file, floating point value, list of integers, etc.,.) and dependencies (e.g., does input ‘a’ require input ‘b’); (b) outputs and their types, (c) how to execute the underlying software (e.g., execute a matlab script, or call a command line program); and (d) a mapping which defines the outputs that are produced given a particular set of inputs.
+An Interface definition consists of: (a) input parameters, their types (e.g., file, floating point value, list of integers, etc.,.) and dependencies (e.g., does input ‘a’ require input ‘b’); (b) outputs and their types, (c) how to execute the underlying software (e.g., run a matlab script, or call a command line program); and (d) a mapping which defines the outputs that are produced given a particular set of inputs.
 Using an object oriented approach, we minimize redundancy in interface